 In Reports and data tables

-When the ‘average position’ metric is no longer available from Google, we will show a dash instead of a number in reports and data tables.
-Within 8 weeks, we will remove all references to ‘average position’.
+We removed all references to ‘average position’.
 Even if you do nothing, your scheduled reports will continue to be delivered uninterrupted to your clients and stakeholders.

 In the Rule Engine

 All optimizations will continue to offer suggestions based on our algorithms.
-However, you will no longer see a value for ‘average position’ if you have enabled this column in a view for an optimization.
+However, you will no longer see a value for ‘average position’ if you have enabled this column in a view for optimization.
 If you’re using average position in any custom filters in optimizations they will stop working.
 If you’re using custom filters that use average position in workouts, the workouts will throw an error so we recommend updating custom filters to not use them.